XeniacDev/responsive_helper/README.md

-# size_config_package
+# size_configure
-SizeConfig package helps you to make your Flutter app responsive.
+SizeConfigure package helps you to make your Flutter app responsive.
 Just import the package and then use it to make your app responsive.

 ## Usage